amittranaa/OpsMind-AI/README.md

-# OpsMind — OpsMind Ai — Memory-Augmented Incident Decision Engine
+# OpsMind Ai — Memory-Augmented Incident Decision Engine
 * Note that this tool is currently in development, so it may become even more advanced.
 Based on this information, the readme file may differ and expand on these features.

 ## 🚀 Overview